gnowland/embed-salesvu/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-A WordPress Plugin for adding [SalesVu](https://www.salesvu.com) store "widgets" to your website with a simple Shortcode.
+A WordPress Plugin for adding [SalesVu](https://www.salesvu.com) store "widgets" (iframes) to your website with a simple Shortcode.